d-luk/das-party/README.md

-# Das Party - #PARTYMACHEN für das Leben
+# Get Das.Party started! *#partymachen*

-A web and windows application for creating a collaborative playlist.
+An online application for creating a realtime collaborative playlist.
+Everyone can add the tracks they like and others can vote for it.
+The highest voted track will be played next.

 ## It's simple
-Everyone can add the tracks they like, and the others can vote if they want to listen to it.
-The highest voted track will be played next.
-One person acts as the host and plays the music from their device.

-*Note: This application uses the Spotify API, so a Spotify account is needed to vote and play music.*
+1. One device will act as the host and automatically play the next song by connecting to the Spotify application.
+2. All other party members go to the das.party website to cast their votes.
+3. Let the party begin!